Forrest Gump: Feather

 Various interpretations have been suggested for the feather present at the opening and conclusion of the film.
 Sarah Lyall of The New York Times noted several suggestions made about the feather: "Does the white feather symbolize The Unbearable Lightness of Being?
 Forrest Gump's impaired intellect?
 The randomness of experience?"
 Hanks interpreted the feather as: "Our destiny is only defined by how we deal with the chance elements to our life and that's kind of the embodiment of the feather as it comes in.
 Here is this thing that can land anywhere and that it lands at your feet.
 It has theological implications that are really huge."
 Sally Field compared the feather to fate, saying: "It blows in the wind and just touches down here or there.
 Was it planned or was it just perchance?"
 Visual effects supervisor Ken Ralston compared the feather to an abstract painting: "It can mean so many things to so many different people."

 Political interpretations

-Hanks states that "the film is non-political and thus non-judgmental".
-Nevertheless, CNN's Crossfire debated in 1994 whether the film promoted conservative values or was an indictment of the counterculture of the 1960s.
-Thomas Byers called it "an aggressively conservative film" in a Modern Fiction Studies article.
+Critics have offered various political interpretations of the film, including that it promotes American conservatism and symbolizes the death of the 1960s counterculture.
+CNN's Crossfire debated in 1994 whether the film embodied these themes.
+Hanks has stated that "the film is non-political and thus non-judgmental", and producer Steve Tisch has similarly denied that the film has a political message.

 All over the political map, people have been calling Forrest their own.
 But, Forrest Gump isn't about politics or conservative values.
 It's about humanity, it's about respect, tolerance and unconditional love.